gvwilson/thirdbit/src/fiction/in-heck/index.md

 Thoughtful agreed.
 "Roundin' up throwbacks is wearin' enough without other folk gettin' caught up in it.
-The sooner we deliver this one to Heck, the sooner I can stop hatin' myself and start figurin' out how we're goin' to explain this mess."
+The sooner we deliver this one, the sooner I can stop hatin' myself and start figurin' out how we're goin' to explain this mess."